Iran crashes and rocket claims put Ukrainian president in bind paNOW | Prince Albert, Saskatchewan - Mash Viral

 The Iranian crash this week occurred amid fears of an impending war between the United States and Iran after an American drone attack killed an Iranian military brain and Iran launched reprisal rocket attacks.

-Zelenskiy and Ukraine may face a government that is just as sensitive and stubborn as the country – Russia – that was facing the downturn in 2014.
+Zelenskiy and Ukraine may be confronted with a country as sensitive and obstinate as Russia during the 2014 crash.
 Although Ukrainian investigators are in Iran, their access to the crash site was postponed until Friday.
 Iran promises cooperation, but still rejects reports that one of its missiles has hit the plane.

 Russia, which has close ties with Iran, seems to be cautious.
 Russian officials have refrained from commenting on the allegations that Iran was responsible, and pro-Kremlin lawmakers are divided on the issue.